 Disney’s Enchanted Christmas at Disneyland Paris

-Disney’s Enchanted Christmas celebration returns at Disneyland® Paris for almost a month from November 10th.
+Disney’s Enchanted Christmas celebration returns at Disneyland® Paris for almost a month from early November.
 Disney says: “Immerse yourself in the festive atmosphere and enjoy a range of special events that are sure to get you into the Christmas spirit.”
 Disney’s Christmas Parade and the Frozen Sing-Along are among the many highlights.
 Check disneylandparis.co.uk for more details.

 The Gift of Tickets to a Christmas Show